-Some fraudsters steal money by opening a fraudulent bank account and funneling funds into that account.
-Today, I show you how one controller did this and walked away with millions.
+Some fraudsters funnel money into fraudulent bank accounts.
+Today, I show you how one controller did so and walked away with millions.

 In May 2015 James Hammes was arrested for the theft of $8.7 million from his former employer, G&P Pepsi-Cola Bottlers.
 After Mr. Hammes was confronted about the theft in February 2009, he left his home and hid on the Appalachian Trail, which runs from Georgia to Maine.
 Hammes assumed a hiking name of “Bismarck” and spent several years on the popular trail.
 Fellow hikers enjoyed Bismarck since he seemed to be one of them.

 The FBI reported the following: